-The proposed project would be located approximately on Cape York Peninsula, approximately 100km north of Weipa, in the Parish of Skardon within the Cook Shire.
+The proposent for the Skardon River Bauxite Project, Gulf Alumina Limited, proposes to mine bauxite for export.
+The proposed project would be located on Cape York Peninsula, approximately 100km north of Weipa, in the Parish of Skardon within the Cook Shire.
 The relevant mining tenures are granted mining leases (MLs) 6025 (1922ha), 40069 (260ha) and 40082 (1743ha).
-The proposal involves mining a bauxite ore body of 50 million tonnes (Mt).
-The planned mine production rate would be 3 million tons per annum (Mt/a) initially and would rise to 5Mt/a subject to market conditions.
+The proposal involves mining of a bauxite ore body of 50 million tonnes (Mt).
+The planned mine production rate would initially be three million tons per annum (Mt/a) initially and would rise to 5Mt/a subject to market conditions.
 The project life is expected to be 10 years.

-The total mining area would be 1160ha within the mining leases which are located north of Namaleta Creek and south of Skardon River.
-The area to be mined would include portions of the 171ha previously disturbed by kaolin mining, including the decommissioned wet kaolin processing plant area, the airstrip and sections of the north-south haul road.
+The total mining area would be approximately 1160ha within the mining leases.
+The area to be mined would include portions of the 171ha previously disturbed by kaolin mining (including the decommissioned wet kaolin processing plant area) the airstrip and sections of the north-south haul road.
 Bauxite products would be transported via the existing haul roads to the Port of Skardon River and transhipped to bulk carriers in deep water beyond the mouth of the river for export.
-Construction is planned to commence in 2015 and bauxite mining and shipping in 2016.
+Construction is planned to commence in 2015 and bauxite mining and shipping would commence in 2016.